-Counterparty Credit Rating 31 December 2022 Credit Rating 31 December 2021 Morgan Stanley & Co.
-International plc Northern Trust Aa3 (Moody's) A2 (Moody's) Aa3 (Moody's) Aa2 (Moody's) UBS Aa3 (Moody's) Aa3 (Moody's)
+Counterparty Credit Rating 31 December 2022

+Morgan Stanley & Co.
+International plc Aa3 (Moody's)

+Northern Trust Aa2 (Moody's)

 The Depositary is responsible for the safe-keeping of assets.
 The Depositary has appointed The Northern Trust Company ("TNTC") as its global sub-custodian.
 Both the Depositary and TNTC are wholly owned subsidiaries of Northern Trust Corporation ("NTC").
-As at 31 December 2022, NTC had a long term credit rating from Standard & Poor's of A+ (31 December 2021 (A+)).
+As at 31 December 2022, NTC had a long term credit rating from Standard & Poor's of (A+).